karansapolia/Sprint-Challenge--JavaScript/README.md

 3. What is closure?

 - Ans - A function bundled together with its outer (lexical) scope is called a closure.
+In JS, closures are created everytime a function is created and it is also how you have access to an outer function's scope from an inner function.

 4. Describe the four rules of the 'this' keyword.